-The asymmetry A between the cross sections with LR and RL polarized beams is then with for the -80/+30 and +80/-30 beam configurations, respectively, at the ILC.
+The asymmetry A between the cross sections with -+ and +- polarized beams is then with for the -80/+30 and +80/-30 beam configurations, respectively, at the ILC.
 For this measurement of the intrinsic polarization asymmetry, many sources of systematic uncertainty cancel out, including the absolute luminosity and the absolute detector acceptance.
-It is necessary that the detector performance be the same for left- and right- handed beams, which is insured if the polarization is flipped rapidly.
+It is necessary that the detector performance be the same for left- and right-handed beams, which is insured if the polarization is flipped rapidly.
 The measurement of $\mathcal{A}$ does depend strongly on the absolute knowledge of the polarization.
-At the ILC, we plan to use multiple methods to bring the relative systematic uncertainty on the polarization down to $5 \times 10^{-4}$ . [ref to where this is described in the report ]
+As will be discussed in more detail in Sec.
+5.4.3, the Compton polarimeters up- and downstream of the IP will monitor the time variations, while the absolute scale of the long-term average polarization values will be directly determined from $e^+e^-$ collision data.
+Thus, the lion share of the uncertainty will decrease with the size of the data set, down to a floor which is given by the remaining uncorrectable point-to-point fluctuations.
+These are estimated to be between one and two orders of magnitude smaller than the total polarimeter uncertainty, thus at the level of $10^{-4}$ .